magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/extending.md

 ### Update a test annotation

-__Use case__: Create two similar tests where the second one contains two more actions in the `before` hook:
+__Use case__: Create two similar tests where the second one contains two additional actions in the `before` hook:

 * `checkOption` before `click` (`stepKey="clickLogin"`)
 * `seeInCurrentUrl` after `click` in the `LogInAsAdminTest` test (in the `.../Backend/Test/LogInAsAdminTest.xml` file)